There are a lot of housing opportunities out there for people who are low-income or living on disability. Some of them are not easy to find.

 Cheap & Good #1

-Many people find that Section 8 Housing Vouchers are the cheapest and best housing program.
+Section 8 Housing Vouchers – Many people find that this is the cheapest and best housing program.
 You do not need to live in a specific building.
 In some cases, you can be on a housing voucher and live wherever you want.
 Waiting lists are long, so if get on one now, it will help you in the future.
 While waiting, try applying for some of the other options on this page, which may be much faster.
 If the wait list is closed, don’t give up!
-Check out: how to get on Section 8 Waiting List when the wait list is closed
+See links below.

 Cheap & Good #2

-HUD apartments can be very nice, safe, comfortable and super cheap.
+Section 8 Apartments – This is a different Section 8 program that is also excellent and very affordable.
+These apartments can be very nice, safe, comfortable and super cheap.
 Of course, they are not all nice.
 Especially look for housing dedicated to people who are elderly or disabled – these are often the nicest ones.
 If it marked for seniors only, call and ask if they will accept a younger person with disabilities.
-HUD also has a great map that will show you a bunch of housing resources in your area.
-Here’s how to use the HUD map to find housing.

 Cheap & Good #3